user0706/Transcriptor/README.md

 <br>When one speaker finishes saying the sentence, "successful" will be written on the status bar, and only then will the other speaker be able to repeat the same action.

 **Transcription database**
-The database file is automatically created in the `C:\Users\Public\Documents\Transcriptor` folder, in csv format called `transcript.csv`.
+<br>The database file is automatically created in the `C:\Users\Public\Documents\Transcriptor` folder, in csv format called `transcript.csv`.
-After each successful transcription of any of the speakers, the sentence is automatically added to the same database.
+<br>After each successful transcription of any of the speakers, the sentence is automatically added to the same database.
 Sentences will be added to the same dataset until the file name is changed or moved from the original directory.
-The dataset has two columns.
+<br>The dataset has two columns.
 One is for the topic that defines the sentence, while the other is the column for the sentence.

 Example:
 |Topic|Sentence  |